willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Monday, 14 September 2015

   - I did not update this file as I ought to have done due to illness.
-During the week of the 7th--11th I ran scripts to align all the Illumina data to the BioNano 'superscaffaold' bowtie index, and to sort and index both the `sam` alignment files, and to convert to bam format.
+During the week of the 7th--11th I ran scripts to align all the Illumina data to the BioNano 'superscaffold' bowtie index, and to sort and index both the `sam` alignment files, and to convert to bam format.
   - These scripts don't appear to have performed as expected.
 After poking at the logfiles, it seems that I had accidentally loaded an older version of SAMtools, and the options have changed subtly...
 I see the problem.
 Scripts updated and resubmitted.